-Such complex interactions require multivariate analysis techniques that need to be adapted in a close interaction between clinicians and IT-experts collaborating in „digital health“-networks.
-Multiple divergent external factors have to be considered when validating pathophysiological mechanisms and promising therapeutical options in experimental systems and eventually in the patients to finally provide precision medicine optimized for an individual therapy.
+Such complex interactions require multivariate analytical tools that need to be adapted in a close interaction between clinicians and IT-experts collaborating in „digital health“-networks.
+Multiple divergent external factors have to be considered when validating pathophysiological mechanisms and promising therapeutic options in experimental systems and eventually in the patients to finally provide precision medicine optimized for an individual therapy.

-Perspectives – Center for Translational Neurosciences
+Mannheim Center for Translational Neuroscience

-Prof. Dr. Michael Platten
+Prof. Dr. Martin Schmelz

 Prof. Dr. Christian Schmahl